Which planets are close to the Moon?

 Closest Encounter

 The term closest approximation, also known as appulse, refers to the moment when two celestial bodies exhibit the smallest apparent distance between each other as perceived from Earth.
 This phenomenon frequently occurs in the context of the Moon and the planets during a conjunction.
+The conjunction, for example, can be observed as a rapprochement in the sky, but there are also other terms such as moon halo that describe specific phenomena related to the appearance of the Moon and nearby bodies.

 Conjunction